jumanjihouse/docker-hooktftp/README.md

     Server is up at 172.17.0.3

     ===> Run BATS tests.
-    1..14
+    1..13
-    ok 1 hooktftp binary is owned by root:root ok 2 hooktftp drops privileges
+    ok 1 hooktftp drops privileges
-    ok 3 downloads site/menu from fixtures
+    ok 2 downloads site/menu from fixtures
-    ok 4 downloads pxelinux.0
+    ok 3 downloads pxelinux.0
-    ok 5 does not download a non-existent-file ok 6 downloads pxelinux.cfg/default
+    ok 4 does not download a non-existent-file ok 5 downloads pxelinux.cfg/default
-    ok 7 downloads pxelinux.cfg/F1.msg
+    ok 6 downloads pxelinux.cfg/F1.msg
-    ok 8 hooktftp server log is meaningful ok 9 file command is available
+    ok 7 hooktftp server log is meaningful ok 8 file command is available
-    ok 10 scanelf command is available
+    ok 9 scanelf command is available
-    ok 11 hooktftp binary is stripped
+    ok 10 hooktftp binary is stripped
-    ok 12 hooktftp binary is statically compiled ok 13 HOOKTFTP_VERSION is a symlink at top-level ok 14 HOOKTFTP_VERSION is a regular file in build direcctory ci/test OK
+    ok 11 hooktftp binary is statically compiled ok 12 HOOKTFTP_VERSION is a symlink at top-level ok 13 HOOKTFTP_VERSION is a regular file in build direcctory ci/test OK